Teichlab/scg_lib_structs/docs/source/epi/sci-ATAC-seq.md

 |   19 - 28 | 10 bp `i5` index.
 This is the barcode in the P5 primer in Table S12 from the paper                     |
 |   29 - 36 | 8 bp Tn5 barcode at the `i5` side.
 This is the barcode in the `C15` primer in Table S12 from the paper |

 In this configuration, `D15` and `i7` are sequenced using the bottom strand as the template, and we should take the reverse complementary (rc) of them.
 The `C15` and `i5` are sequenced using the bottom strand as the template as well, and we should take the sequence as they are.
-Therefore, we should take the index sequence in the fowllowing order:
+Therefore, we should take the index sequence in the following order:

 `D15 rc` + `i7 rc` + `i5` + `C15`